jalessandrelli/jalessandrelli.github.io/press.md

 ##### For *People Are Places Are Places Are People* (Chapbook published by Imaginary Friend Press in 2013):

 “I know that the sun is a byproduct/ of an infinitude of marigolds/and pure supple honey,/ but I don’t believe it,” Alessandrelli writes in “It’s the Things You Know that Are Hardest to Believe.”
-It’s as if a poetic truth can be believed into being, but once it exists, it no longer relies on the believer.—Cutbank
+It’s as if a poetic truth can be believed into being, but once it exists, it no longer relies on the believer.—Alice Bolin, Cutbank